jhumble/documentation/jssloader-xor-crypter.md

 # Wrapper Function
 All functions are decrypted with the same xor key.
 I only have two samples to base this on so far, but the key seems to always be located 0x152 bytes after the last function.

-All further calls in the program look like this:
+All further calls in the program are made through the wrapper function.
+They look like this:
 ![example](img/call_example.png)
 Where 0x82 is the index into the array of encrypted function pointers and the other two args are arguments passed onto that function after it is decrypted.